Skip to main content Accessibility help

 Man reaching for an organic green smoothie on a kitchen counter

-Beware of the Fads
+Beware of the fads

 When you are carrying the burden of debt you may be tempted to try methods that promise fast and easy payoffs.
 Just as 24-hour juice cleanses, crash diets and miracle workouts can seem like convincing short cuts to a healthy body, get rich quick schemes to boost your bank account are out there, too.
 Make sure to do research before going in on solutions that seem too-good-to-be-true.